 Official transcripts may be requested via the National Student Clearinghouse.
-There is a \$10.00 fee for an official transcript.
+There is a fee for an official transcript (please review the National Student Clearinghouse for official transcript fees).

 Official transcripts bear the signature of the Registrar and the seal of the University.
-Transcripts will not be provided to students who are delinquent in their financial obligations to the University, including the Library, or to any of its affiliated hospitals or clinics.
 Transcript requests will be processed within 7-10 business days.
-If the University has knowledge that a student or graduate is in default on any federal, state, outside agency, institutional loan, or service obligation, the University will withhold all official transcripts and letters of recommendation for internships, residencies, employment, staff privileges, specialty certification, and licensing.
 Remember to allow two weeks for processing of transcript requests.
 Rush transcripts are available for a \$21 fee for each sent via First Class Mail and a \$25 fee for each sent via Federal Express.
 Rush transcripts ordered by 5 p.m. will be available for pickup after 9 a.m. the following working day.